apache/incubator-heron/website/README.md

 $ make site
 ```

-This will generate a full build of the docs in the `public` folder and check all
+This will generate a full build of the docs in the `public` folder, a full build
+of the static assets in the `static` folder, and check all links.
+If broken
-links.
-If broken links are found, see `linkchecker-errors.csv` (you can safely
+links are found, see `linkchecker-errors.csv` (you can safely leave this file in
-leave this file in your directory, as it is ignored by Git).
+your directory, as it is ignored by Git).

 ## Running the Site Locally